"Malaysia is a country unlike any other: Full of promise and fragility."

 4. The beautiful Michelle Yeoh

 As we conjure up visions from ‘Crouching Tiger Hidden Dragon’, ‘Tomorrow Never Dies’, and ‘Memoirs of a Geisha’, our mind instantaneously connects with the image of the graceful actress Michelle Yeoh.
 What the mind fails to connect contemporaneously, is the country of Malaysia.
 Yes, the beautiful actress is a Malaysian and was born in the region of Ipoh.
-Her contributions to cinematography has earned her the Dato’, a Malay equivalent for the honorific Knighthood in United Kingdom.
+Her contributions to cinematography have earned her the Dato’, a Malay equivalent for the honorific Knighthood in the United Kingdom.

 5. The hot-tempered King and cool-tempered Queen!

-6. Rafflesia, world’s largest flower
+6. Rafflesia, the world’s largest flower

 7. Freakish local beliefs

 Local superstitions can be a source of great interest as well as puzzlement and Malaysia has it aplenty.
-According to one, if a cat unfortunately jumps over the coffin of a dead body, prior to the burial of the latter, the dead will be resurrected!
+According to one, if a cat, unfortunately, jumps over the coffin of a dead body, prior to the burial of the latter, the dead will be resurrected!
 Now that is scary, isn’t it?